-Depending on the importance of subsequent events, the financial statements should be adjusted or not.
-The financial statements should be adjusted, if subsequent events have a direct material impact on the unaudited financial statements as of the end of the reporting period.
+Depending on the importance of post-balance events, the financial statements should be adjusted or not.
+The financial statements should be adjusted, if post-balance events have a direct material impact on the unaudited financial statements as of the end of the reporting period.

-If the non-disclosure of subsequent events may affect the adoption of incorrect decisions by users of the financial statements, information about them must be disclosed in the explanatory notes.
+If the non-disclosure of post-balance events may affect the adoption of incorrect decisions by users of the financial statements, information about them must be disclosed in the explanatory notes.